The Master of the Muse

 I once saw a documentary in which a group of credited scientists held a controlled experiment.
 The premise was simple.
 They recruited forty young men with no formal artistic training and divided the group in half.
 The first twenty were taken one-by-one into a holding room before the experiment commenced, or so they thought.
-Each man sat alone for some time in an empty waiting area, then lead into another room where art supplies and a blank canvas awaited.
-They were given a topic and asked to paint, expressing their thoughts upon the blank surface.
+Each man sat alone in an empty waiting area for some time, then led into another room where art supplies and a blank canvas awaited.
+They were given a topic and asked to paint, expressing their thoughts on the blank surface.
 The next group of twenty was asked to do the same, only this time something was different.
 When the young men individually arrived at the waiting area, an invitingly beautiful young woman greeted them.
-There the two would sit in close proximity; her manner was engaging and flirtatious.
+There, the two would sit in close proximity; her manner was engaging and flirtatious.
 Each young man reciprocated her advances and walked into the next phase of the experiment with a distinct pep in their step.
 That’s not all that was distinctly different.
-The art produced by the men who had been engaged by the young lady compared to the unfortunate guys who did not have this inspiration, was more colorful, more intricate, more creative; MORE EVERYTHING!
+Compared to the unfortunate guys who did not have this inspiration, the art produced by the men who the young lady had engaged was more colorful, intricate, and creative; MORE EVERYTHING!
 The young woman was a MUSE.
-According to the dictionary, the word describes a guiding spirit, a source of inspiration or any of the nine daughters of the Greek God Zeus.
-When it comes to the world of contemporary art the leading man who is held in critical acclaim for “Mastering the Muse” is none other than the world-famous, figurative artist A.D.
+According to the dictionary, the word describes a guiding spirit, a source of inspiration, or any of the nine daughters of the Greek God Zeus.
+When it comes to contemporary art, the leading man who is held in critical acclaim for “Mastering the Muse” is the world-famous figurative artist A.D.
 Cook.

 Beauty inspires me.
 I’m sure that is the case with most artists.
 Some find their inspiration in sunsets, landscapes seascapes and flowers.
 I find mine in the graceful lines of the female form —to me, “the ultimate beauty”. — A.D.
 Cook

-A.D. goes on to finish his statement with, “There is nothing I would rather paint and my art is a reflection of that beauty.
+A.D. goes on to finish his statement with, “There is nothing I would rather paint, and my art is a reflection of that beauty.
 That is my truth.”
 The truth is… “Art Nudes” are timeless and have been the inspiration of such iconic artists as Michelangelo, Raphael, Rubens, and many other great masters throughout the ages.
-A.D.’s passion to create contemporary nudes engages him to leave his own distinct mark that transcends the test of the eternal hourglass.
+A.D.’s passion for creating contemporary nudes engages him to leave his own distinct mark that transcends the test of the eternal hourglass.

-When I arrived at A.D.’s studio for the interview I was greeted by the artist with a warm smile and embrace.
-You see, I not only write about A.D. from an observer’s point of view but I write about A.D. from a unique perspective – that of the MUSE herself.
-Having been the model for his painting titled “Valhalla”, I saw first hand the professionalism and raw skill that goes into his craft that has been referred to as “flattened sculpture.”
+When I arrived at A.D.’s studio for the interview, the artist greeted me with a warm smile and embrace.
+You see, I not only write about A.D. from an observer’s point of view, but I write about A.D. from a unique perspective – that of the MUSE herself.
+Having been the model for his painting titled “Valhalla,” I saw firsthand the professionalism and raw skill that goes into his craft, which has been referred to as “flattened sculpture.”
 This is due to the way A.D. layers the paint on his canvas.
 The realism is indisputable.
 His images are often mistaken at first glance as photographs.
 Viewing his work up close is breathtaking.
-The scale is grand and the way the paintings shift when exposed to different levels of light gives off an electrifying effect, breathing life into the image.
-His latest masterpiece titled “Nirvana” is testimony to that.
+The scale is grand, and the way the paintings shift when exposed to different levels of light gives off an electrifying effect, breathing life into the image.
+His latest masterpiece, titled “Nirvana,” is testimony to that.

 Nirvana — © A.D.
 Cook 2012